developer-portal/content/tech/languages/ruby/gems-installation.md

 One can check the defaults [here](https://src.fedoraproject.org/rpms/ruby/blob/rawhide/f/operating_system.rb).

-If one would like, say, to disable documentation generation at install time, one could do it in two ways:
+For example, to disable documentation generation at install time, we can do the following:

 ```
 install: --no-document